Ugadi (2007 film)

 Ugadi is a 2007 Indian Kannada-language romantic drama film directed by Om Sai Prakash and produced by Mega Hit Productions.
-The film stars V. Ravichandran, Telugu actor Srikanth, Kamna Jethmalani and Jennifer Kotwal.
-The film is a remake of the successful Telugu film Santosham (2002) directed by Dasaradh and starred Nagarjuna and Prabhudeva.
+The film stars V. Ravichandran, Srikanth, Kamna Jethmalani and Jennifer Kotwal.
+The film is a remake of the successful Telugu film Santosham (2002) directed by Dasaradh and starring Nagarjuna and Prabhudeva.

 The film was released on 6 August 2007 to average response.